 - Our factory in Scheinfeld, Germany, was the first in the industry to receive EMAS environmental management system certification.
 This was an important step in our efforts to reduce the environmental footprint of our facilities.

-- 1999 marked the beginning of our formal Stakeholder Engagement approach, as the adidas Group joined the Fair Labor Association (FLA) as a founding member.
+- 1999 marked the beginning of our formal Stakeholder Engagement approach, as adidas joined the Fair Labor Association (FLA) as a founding member.
 Since its inception, the FLA has focused on creating long-lasting solutions for sustainable supply chains.
 It is through the FLA that our supplier factories started being audited by external parties.
-Later, in 2005, the FLA accredited the adidas Group’s monitoring programme for the first time.
+Later, in 2005, the FLA accredited adidas’ monitoring program for the first time.

 Entering the ethical investment stage

-For the first time, the adidas Group was selected to join the Dow Jones Sustainability Indices (DJSI), which was positively welcomed by investors who integrate sustainability considerations into their portfolios.
-To date, the adidas Group has since been listed in the DJSI every year.
+For the first time, adidas was selected to join the Dow Jones Sustainability Indices (DJSI), which was positively welcomed by investors who integrate sustainability considerations into their portfolios.
+To date, adidas has regularly been listed in the DJSI.

 Raising the bar through public sustainability reporting

 It was in a spirit of transparency and responsiveness towards its stakeholders that the company published its first Sustainability Report.
-Still today, the adidas Group is the only company in the sporting goods industry which publishes a Sustainability Report on an annual basis.
+Still today, adidas is the only company in the sporting goods industry which publishes a Sustainability update on an annual basis.

 More guidelines to protect the environment